 Westinghouse is currently developing a Lead-cooled Fast Reactor (LFR) concept – a next-generation nuclear plant designed to compete even in the most challenging global energy markets.

-The LFR achieves new levels of energy affordability by adopting innovative design features to simplify and compact the plant, and enhanced construction modularity to shorten the construction schedule.
-Use of lead as coolant, with a boiling point exceeding 1700°C, allows for high temperature operation at atmospheric pressure without boiling concerns, which benefits thermodynamic efficiency, reduces capital cost and facilitates achieving inherent safety compared to pressurized systems.
-Because lead coolant does not react with air and water and has limited activation under neutron irradiation, LFR technology eliminates the need and associated expense of extra components and redundant safety systems required by other technologies for protection against coolant leakages.
-Further operational and safety enhancements are also achieved by adoption of a fuel/cladding combination with high temperature capability based on those under development by Westinghouse in the Accident Tolerant Fuel program.
+The Westinghouse Lead Fast Reactor (LFR) is a medium-sized, passively safe modular reactor being developed to reduce front-end capital cost and generate flexible and cost-competitive electricity.
+The LFR achieves new levels of energy affordability by adopting innovative design features to simplify and compact the plant, while enhanced construction modularity shortens the construction schedule.
+Use of lead as coolant, with a boiling point exceeding 1700°C, allows for high temperature operation at atmospheric pressure without coolant boiling concerns.
+This increases thermodynamic efficiency, reduces capital cost and facilitates achieving inherent safety compared to pressurized systems.

-The LFR will address variability in electricity output to best complement the increasing use of renewable energy sources.
-Beyond electricity generation, the high-temperature capabilities of the LFR will allow for a broad range of applications such as thermal energy storage and water desalination, while operation in fast neutron spectrum facilitates improving uranium resources utilization and reducing nuclear waste generation, with the potential to close the nuclear fuel cycle.
+The LFR has the ability to go beyond baseload electricity generation by utilizing a thermal energy storage system for load leveling.
+Its high-temperature capabilities make it capable of addressing a broad range of applications such as combined heat and electricity, as well as water desalination in captive markets.
+Additionally, operation in fast neutron spectrum facilitates improved uranium resource utilization and reduced nuclear waste generation, with the potential to close the nuclear fuel cycle.

 Learn more about the Westinghouse Lead Fast Reactor.